 It is composed of:

-.
-2 Students at-large appointed by the ASG (1 on-campus and 1 off-campus student).
+- 2 Students at-large appointed by the SGA (1 on-campus and 1 off-campus student).

 NOTE: One of these 4 student positions should be filled by a minority student.

-.
-3 faculty or professional staff members, appointed by the Western Wyoming Community College Senate, and
+- 3 faculty or professional staff members, appointed by the College Senate, and

 Board members will be appointed annually at the beginning of the fall semester.
 At the first meeting, the members will elect a chairperson and a secretary.
 Each member will have one vote.